bluvibytes/zone-of-distrust/docs/zod-whitepaper.md

 If baselines can drift arbitrarily due to adversarial influence without triggering controls or review, P8 is violated.

-/P8 does not guarantee detection of slow adversarial adaptation; it establishes structural friction against silent drift./
+*P8 does not guarantee detection of slow adversarial adaptation; it establishes structural friction against silent drift.*

 ## 3.3 Containment Properties (P9–P10)